intel/diagnostics-utility/HOW_TO_WRITE_CHECKER.md

   specific requirements for individual components.
 * Information checks should only show data that will be useful to the user.
-* Before implementing new checks, review checks that already exist in the Diagnostics Utility for Intel® oneAPI Toolkits.
+* Before implementing new checks, review checks that already exist in the Diagnostics Utility for oneAPI.

 The Diagnostic Utility has the ability to run checks that depend on the result of other checks.
 There are some basic system checks that can be useful